Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Consistency Guarantees and Identifiability Implications

-To account for this problem, Algorithm~\ref{alg: greedy sp depth and start control} provides a more cost-effective alternative that approximates Algorithm~\ref{alg_triangle_SP}.
-Algorithm~\ref{alg: greedy sp depth and start control} operates exactly like Algorithm~\ref{alg_triangle_SP}, with the exception that it bounds the \emph{search depth} and \emph{number of runs} allowed before the algorithm terminates.
-Recall that Algorithm~\ref{alg_triangle_SP} searches for a weakly decreasing edge-walk from a minimal I-MAP $\G_\pi$ to a minimal I-MAP $\G_\tau$ with $|\G_\pi|>|\G_\tau|$ via a depth-first search approach.
-In Algorithm~\ref{alg: greedy sp depth and start control}, if this search step does not produce a sparser minimal I-MAP after searching up to and including depth $d$, the algorithm terminates and returns $\G_\pi$.
-In~\cite{GP01}, enumerative computations of all possible Markov equivalence classes on $p\leq 10$ nodes suggests that the average Markov equivalence class contains $4$ DAGs.
-By the transformational characterization of Markov equivalence via covered arrow flips given in~\cite[Theorem 2]{C95}, this suggests that a search depth of $4$ is, on average, the optimal search depth for escaping a MEC of minimal I-MAPs.
+To address this problem, Algorithm~\ref{alg: greedy sp depth and start control} provides a parametrized alternative that approximates Algorithm~\ref{alg_triangle_SP}.
+We call this algorithm the greedy sparsest permutation algorithm since this is the version that we run in practice; see Section~\ref{sec: simulations}.
+The greedy sparsest permutation algorithm operates exactly like Algorithm~\ref{alg_triangle_SP}, with the exception that it bounds the search depth $d$ and number of runs $r$ allowed before the algorithm terminates.
+Recall that Algorithm~\ref{alg_triangle_SP} searches for a weakly decreasing edge-walk from a minimal independence map $\G_\pi$ to another $\G_\tau$ with $|\G_\pi|>|\G_\tau|$ via a depth-first-search approach.
+In Algorithm~\ref{alg: greedy sp depth and start control}, if this search step does not produce a sparser minimal independence map after searching up to and including depth $d$, the algorithm terminates and returns $\G_\pi$.
+The computational analysis in~\cite{GP01} suggests that the average Markov equivalence class contains four graphs.
+This suggests that a search depth of $4$ is, on average, sufficient for escaping a Markov equivalence class of minimal independence maps.
 This intuition is verified via simulations in Section~\ref{sec: simulations}.
-Algorithm~\ref{alg: greedy sp depth and start control} also incorporates the possibility of restarting the algorithm in order to try and identify a sparser DAG.
-Here, the parameter $r$ denotes the number of runs before the algorithm is required to output the sparsest DAG.